What is hire purchase and how does it work?

-If you’re looking to spread the cost of financing your car, hire purchase is one option to consider.
+If you’re looking to spread the cost of financing your car and you want to own it at the end of your agreement, hire purchase is an option to consider.

 A hire purchase agreement usually involves an initial deposit – although we offer £0 deposit options – followed by an agreed term of monthly payments until the last payment is made and you own the car.